Pandas-UFT/Pandas/README.md

+# Airline Flight Delays

-# Airline flight delays in 2015.
+We decided to base our project on flight delays in 2015.

 # Reason for selection
 The airline industry is close to $900 billion in size worldwide as of 2019, with flight delays costing the industry $8 billion annually.
 Being able to predict which factors influence delays and by how many minutes, is the question airlines have been struggling to answer since their inception.